 Although she has been associated with the role for almost four decades, Ms. Fisher has taken on many other roles, as well as written novels, screenplays and plays.
 Her semi-autobiographical novel, Postcards from the Edge, was adapted to a motion picture starring Meryl Streep, Shirley MacLaine and Dennis Quaid.
 She had starring roles in The Blues Brothers (1980), The Man with One Red Shoe (1985), The ‘Burbs (1989), When Harry Met Sally… (1989), Scream 3 (2000) and the documentary Wishful Drinking (2010).
 One of her last projects was her third memoir, The Princess Diarist (2016).

-With such an amazing career that meant so much, HorrorGeekLife, in addition to our friends at Gray Bear Comics, would like to pay tribute in our own words:
+With such an amazing career that meant so much, HorrorGeekLife would like to pay tribute in our own words:

-Curt (Editor/Writer): There is beauty, and then there is Carrie Fisher.
+Curt (Head Editor/Head Writer): There is beauty, and then there is Carrie Fisher.
 You have been the defining woman in my love for film and someone I have admired from afar my entire life.
 You are one with the force, and the force is with you.
 Rest in peace, Princess.

 Tori (Writer): Carrie Fisher is one of the most iconic people to ever grace the galaxy with her glorious presence.
 I love her work in the film industry from Star Wars to Jay and Silent Bob Strike Back, her characters always leave a lasting impression.
 Above all, I respect and admire the strength and passion she had not only in her films, but her life.
 She’s an inspiration to us all and as a woman, a true role model.
 RIP Carrie, may the stars in the galaxy shine even brighter now.